WHERE IS ANGUILLA?

 The Limited Liability Company Act provides for the operation of a limited liability company; also known as a limited duration company.
-This form of association has some of the features of a company, including capacity to sue and be sued, separate legal identity, ability to own and transfer property and limited liability of members.
-It also has some of the features of a partnership and, if correctly structured, United States tax laws treat them as “pass through entities”, so that only the members, and not the entity, are subject to tax.
+This form of association has some of the features of a company, including the capacity to sue and be sued, separate legal identity, ability to own and transfer property and limited liability of members.
+It also has some of the features of a partnership and, if correctly structured, United States tax laws treat them as “pass-through entities”, so that only the members, and not the entity, are subject to tax.

 This entity, based on a concept first enacted in Wyoming in 1977 and the subject of subsequent favorable IRS revenue rulings, has now been legislatively created in many states if the United States of America.
 The Anguillian legislation is modeled on the Wyoming and Delaware legislation.
 The Anguilla Limited Liability Company can comprise a minimum of one member and be of limited duration or have a perpetual life.

 Partnership legislation has also been modernized.
 It is sometimes useful to combine a company or trust with a limited partnership or partnership.
-A limited partnership in a particular can be efficient vehicle for venture capitalists who wish to limit their exposure to management and partnership liability.
+A limited partnership in a particular can be an efficient vehicle for venture capitalists who wish to limit their exposure to management and partnership liability.
 The Limited Partnership Act provides a strengthened framework for such structures.

 CONFIDENTIALITY IS PROTECTED BY LAW

 Anguilla values its well-earned reputation as a law-abiding and well-regulated jurisdiction with a favorable business climate.
 Strict provisions have been enacted to guarantee the confidentiality of sensitive business records.